 The business perspective

-While cloud technology offers many advantages there are aspects of governance and security should not be overlooked.
+While cloud technology offers many advantages there are aspects of governance and security that should not be overlooked.
 Looking from a business risk perspective, a proper process should be in place, based on security and privacy by design.
 For this purpose, an organised team such as a Cloud Center of Excellence (CCoE) is a useful instrument to support governance and security on the road to the cloud.
 A CCoE can support in designing and creating a solid solution.
 The team can focus on issues such as proper guidance, shared responsibilities, cost management and security architecture initiatives like Zero Trust Network Architecture (ZTNA), Cloud Access Security Broker (CASB) and Secure Access Service Edge (SASE); all important ingredients of the journey to the cloud.

 Once a CCoE team is formed, it is key that the risk and security representatives within the team use a risk-based approach to determine the requirements for the cloud platform environment to build and provide the landing zone.
 An important topic is to facilitate a secure way to access the landing zone from a control plane perspective.
 This privileged access is known by some vendors as Cloud Infrastructure Entitlement Management (CIEM).